 The circle has a centre that can be intuited, even if not explicitly shown.
-The centre serves as the point from which forces emanate and towards which forces converge.
-Although the circle is often regarded in architecture as a democratic figure, its self-contained nature allows for no designated entry point.
-The centre, acting as a point of retention and attraction, serves as the anchor for everything within the circle, yet it also places everything else in a non-central position.
-The circle embodies the ambivalence of both inclusion and exclusion, representing togetherness and separation from others.
+The centre is the point from which forces emanate and towards which forces converge.
+In architecture, although the circle is often regarded as a democratic figure, its self-contained nature allows for no designated entry point.
+The centre, acting as a point of retention and attraction, provides an anchor for everything within the circle, yet it also places everything else in a non-central position.
+The circle embodies the ambivalence of inclusion and exclusion, representing togetherness and separation from others.

-During a trip to Naploes, I examined the spatial organization in Aldo Loris Rossi's architecture through drawings.
-The spaces in the Chiesa del Santissimo Redentore result from the interplay between circles, whereas at the Casa del Portuale, the circle's ambivalent character is emphasized, giving it a surveillance aspect through cutout windows.
-This surveillance character is prominent in multiple of Aldo Loris Rossi's buildings.
-Surveillance is also very present all around the city of Naples.
+During a trip to Naples, I examined the spatial organisation in Aldo Loris Rossi's architecture through drawings.
+The spaces in the Chiesa del Santissimo Redentore emerge from the interplay of circles, whereas in the Casa del Portuale, the circle's ambivalent character is accentuated, introducing a surveillance aspect through long horizontal cutout windows.
+This theme of surveillance is prominent in many of Rossi's buildings and is a pervasive feature throughout the city of Naples.

 Studio Winter Semester 19/20